dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

   - Right-click on the map to display the longitude and latitude of that location.

-  - The home icon on the top right of the workspace will take you back to the DHIS2 dashboard.

-  - The About button will display system version information.

 **Basemaps**

 Basemap layers are represented by layer *cards* in the layer panel such